SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 To run the test test suite, use `make tests` (you likely need to run in the devcontainer for this to work, as it needs some surrounding services to run).

+### Directly from PyCharm

+From the root folder of the repository, run:

+1. `devcontainer build --workspace-folder .`
+2. `devcontainer up --workspace-folder .`
+3. `make schemas`
+4. `make amalthea_schema`
+5. `make k3d_cluster`

+Then you can run the test as usual directly from PyCharm by clicking on the green arrow next to a specific test, or a whole test suite or part of the test hierarchy.

 ## Migrations

 We use Alembic for migrations and we have a single version table for all schemas.
 This version table